vboyev-MSFT/defender-docs/defender-office-365/defender-for-office-365-whats-new.md

 ## December 2024

- - [Considerations for integrating non-Microsoft security services with Microsoft 365](mdo-integrate-security-service.md): considerations and recommendations for deploying a defense-in-depth email security strategy using third-party security services.
+ - [Considerations for integrating non-Microsoft security services with Microsoft 365](mdo-integrate-security-service.md): Considerations and recommendations for deploying a defense-in-depth email security strategy using third-party security services.

 ## November 2024